We often get asked how to get hydrated fast, so here’ll we break it down for you and debunk some of the myths that are out there.

 Because of these issues, IV hydration arguably a lot slower for most lifestyle use cases.
 For example, if you’re trying to rehydrate fast after a long night of drinking alcohol (a diuretic), you might call one of these IV businesses, where they send a doctor or nurse to hook you up to a drip.
 That’s 45 minutes at a minimum until you can even start getting hydrated, and then you have to wait for the IV drip to actually flow into your body, which is usually another ~30 mins.

-For these reasons, IV hydration is not the fastest way to rehydrate at home.
+Thus, IV hydration is not the fastest way to rehydrate at home.

 Back in the 70s, doctors in the developing world were dealing with thousands of people suffering from dehydration caused by diseases like Cholera and Dysentery.
 They didn’t have enough IV drips or medical staff to rehydrate everyone that way, so they set out to find another solution.